pawamoy/markdown-exec/docs/insiders/index.md

   [^3]:
     Making an Open Source project sustainable is exceptionally hard: maintainers burn out, projects are abandoned.
 That's not great and very unpredictable.
-    The sponsorware model ensures that if you decide to use Markdown Exec, you can be sure that bugs are fixed quickly and new features are added regularly.
+    The sponsorware model ensures that if you decide to use *Markdown Exec*, you can be sure that bugs are fixed quickly and new features are added regularly.